On the Efficiency of Energy Markets with Non-Merchant Storage: Nomenclature and Notations

-\subsection{Notation rules}
+\subsection{Notation Rules}

-Here we give the rules that are followed for the notations. \begin{itemize} \item Sets are represented with calligraphic capital letters: $\mathcal{T}$ \item Primal variables are represented with lower-case Roman letters: $p_{gt}$ \item Dual variables are represented with Greek letters: $\xi$ \item Indices are given as subscript: $e_t$ \item Characters in bold font indicate vectors grouping all the variables: $\mathbf{x}$ \item Parameters are given with capital letters: $C_{gt}$ \item The overline is used for maximum: $\overline{P}$ \item The underline is used for minimum: $\underline{P}$ \item Superscripts are used to further describe the variables or parameters: $E\up{end}$ \item The superscript $*$ is used to describe an optimal value of primal or dual variables: $b_t^*$ \item The superscript $'$ is used to describe an optimal value of primal or dual variables of the split-horizon problem (in Section \ref{sec:4}): $\lambda_t'$ \item The superscript $''$ is used to describe an optimal value of primal or dual variables for the restored split-horizon problem (in Section \ref{sec:5}): $\rho_H''$ \end{itemize}
+Sets are represented with calligraphic capital letters, e.g., $\mathcal{T}$.
+Primal variables are represented with lower-case Roman letters ($p_{gt}$ for instance), while dual variables are represented with Greek letters (for example, $\xi$).
+Characters in bold font indicate vectors grouping all the variables.
+Parameters are given with capital letters (e.g., $C_{gt}$).
+The overline is used for maximum and the underline for minimum, $\overline{P}$ and $\underline{P}$, respectively.

+Indices are given as subscript, as for the example of $._t$ for time indices.
+Superscripts are used to further describe the variables or parameters (e.g., $E^{\mathrm{end}}$), while the superscript $*$ is used to describe an optimal value of primal or dual variables.
+The superscript $'$ is used to describe an optimal value of primal or dual variables of the split-horizon problem (in Section \ref{sec:4}, e.g., $\lambda_t'$).
+Finally, the superscript $''$ is used to describe an optimal value of primal or dual variables for the restored split-horizon problem (in Section \ref{sec:5}, e.g., $\rho_H''$).